SproulHimself/predicting_automotive_death_rates_by_county/README.md

 #### Contents of the Jupyter Notebook:
 1. Data fetching and cleaning
-2. Checking for normality and any colinearity
+2. Checking for normality and any collinearity
-3. Splitting and Scaling the data
+3. Scaling & train test split
 4. Making a baseline model
 5. Improving/Tuning models